RArbore/go-sprite/README.md

 # go-sprite
-A simple pixel art editor written in Go.
+A simple pixel art viewer written in Go.